skx/templer/README.md

 adding the [`templer.cfg`](https://raw.github.com/skx/templer/master/templer.cfg.sample)
 to it, and then creating the input tree and layout directory.

-There are two examples provided with the distribution to illustrate the software.
+There are several [examples](examples/) provided with the distribution to illustrate the software.
 These example sites are built automatically every evening and uploaded online - so you may easily compare the input and the generated
 output: